Product documentation

 An inbound or outbound sea container should be monitored in an efficient way.
 Container unloading must be prioritized if it contains items that are needed shortly.
 Container loading could be waiting until the last items are received in the warehouse.
 In some cases, it might speed up the process if the vendor will send the missing item via express carrier service.

 Challenge in standard Microsoft Dynamics 365 for Finance and Operations is the overview: it is possible to monitor each line individually, and view the net requirements per load line.
-Advanced Warehouse Management adds a clear overview screen per inbound load and outbound load.
+Warehouse Management adds a clear overview screen per inbound load and outbound load.

 Note